Many pastors follow coronavirus rules but some defy them

 Not every house of worship is bowing to government guidelines designed to help snuff out the virus.
 Rodney Howard-Browne, a Florida-based charismatic Christian pastor who prayed over Trump in the Oval Office in 2017, vowed not to stop services and encouraged worshippers to shake hands despite experts identifying that behavior as an easy way to spread the virus.

 In Louisiana, pastor Tony Spell was warned by police Tuesday after holding a service that attracted hundreds and flouted a state ban on mass gatherings.
-Spell, who has claimed that his services also cure cancer and HIV, told officers that he would continue to gather despite the prospect of the National Guard enforcing the ban.
+Spell, who has claimed that his services also heal cancer and HIV, said that he would not permit “any dictator law” to stop worship.

 For many other pastors, prioritizing faith and science simultaneously is a high priority during the pandemic.
 But the minority view of faith leaders who chafe at suspending in-person services while coronavirus infections climb across the country is raising concerns.